 - D. A wheel wash station shall be used as necessary at the exit from the site. - 1.
 The wheel wash shall be used to clean truck tires in the event that the truck passes over non-paved/protected areas. i.e.: dirt, gravel, sand, etc. - The majority of asbestos waste generated at the site shall be transported from the building using 100-130cy trailers.
-The use of trailers will reduce vehicular traffic over the project duration, where smaller containers would require more trips through the surrounding neighborhoods. - E. Site logistics may be adjusted from time to time based on site logistics plans of adjacent projects.
+The use of trailers will reduce vehicular traffic over the project duration, where smaller containers would require more trips through the surrounding neighborhoods.

+E. Site logistics for decontamination and deconstruction may be adjusted from time to time based on site logistics plans of adjacent projects.

-Subject to change based upon logistics plans of adjacent projects.
+Subject to the appropriate agencies for review and acceptance.change based upon logistics plans of adjacent projects.